-17However, using French firm-level data, they find that the direct effect of export sales on the distribution of total sales is rather small.
+&lt;sup>17 However, using French firm-level data, they find that the direct effect of export sales on the distribution of total sales is rather small.

-18We are grateful to Laura Alfaro and Harald Fadinger for providing this data.
+&lt;sup>18 We are grateful to Laura Alfaro and Harald Fadinger for providing this data.
 See Alfaro et al. (2016) for more details on the dataset.